adrian154/blog/public/blogposts/random-float/blogpost.md

 </aside>

 Today, we're going to be using [xoshiro128+](https://prng.di.unimi.it/xoshiro128plus.c) as our PRNG.
 Admittedly, the choice of PRNG is not actually that important, which may come as a surprise after my rant about `rand()`.
-However, as long as you are not using a crappy or obscure generator, there are plenty of very fast, well-proven generators that will probably all be sufficient for your application.
+However, as long as you are not using a crappy or obscure generator, there are plenty of very fast, well-proven generators that are probably sufficient for your application.

 # Introducing Floating Point